azxyxza/Shopping_Spending_tracker/README.md

 - As a user, I want to be able to view what items and the amount I have in certain categories

 ### For the shopping list:
-- As a user, I want to be able to view the favorite items in the Home
+- As a user, I want to be able to set the budget for this shopping
-- As a user, I want to be able to get the number of items in the Home
+- As a user, I want to be able to view the number of items needed to buy in the list
 - As a user, I want to be able to add an item to my shopping list
 - As a user, I want to be able to delete an item from my shopping list
-- As a user, I want to be able to view the items needed to buy based on categories
+- As a user, I want to be able to mark an item as already added to the cart (bought)

-- As a user, I want to be able to mark an item as already added to the cart
+### For the Spending & Transaction:
-- As a user, I want to be able to get the number of items needed to buy in shopping list
+- As a user, I want to be able to view the list of transactions and the total number of transactions
-- As a user, I want to be able to set the budget for the shopping
+- As a user, I want to be able to view my income, total expenses, and balance on spending page
-- As a user, I want to be able to enter the price of the item in transaction list
+- As a user, I want to be able to add new income to spending page
-- As a user, I want to be able to view the list of transactions
+- As a user, I want to be able to enter the price of bought item in order
-- As a user, I want to be able to view the budget, total expenses, and balance on spending page
+- As a user, I want to be able to enter the price for specific bought item